tfeb/tfeb-lisp-hax/README.md

 (a b)
 ```

+As with `collecting`, the local collector functions return their argument.

-### Notes
+### Notes on `collecting` / `with-collectors`
-The collection functions – `collect` or the functions defined by `with-collectors` – are declared inline and so should be very quick.
+The collection functions – `collect` or the functions defined by `with-collectors` – are declared inline, as are the functions defined by `with-accumulators`, and so should be very quick.
 But they *are* local functions[^4]: you can return them.
 So this devious trick works, as do tricks like it:

 ```lisp
 (defun devious ()